D4rk3l/interactive-text-games-hacktoberfest/README.md

 Before we begin, here are some simple rules about editing others' work, and why you should or shouldn't do it.

 DO edit somebody's work if it:
-- Improve the efficiency of their code
+- Improves the efficiency of their code
-- Change variable values so that the game functions differently
+- Changes variable values so that the game functions differently
-- Add entirely new code onto their game
+- Adds entirely new code onto their game

 These are meaningful submissions that show some thought and effort put into them.